Alejogb1/job-board/blog-data/how-to-extract-cbow-embeddings---pytorch.md

 id: "how-to-extract-cbow-embeddings---pytorch"
 ---

-alright, so you're looking to get your hands dirty with cbow embeddings using pytorch. i've been down this road a few times, and it can be a bit tricky initially, but it becomes pretty straightforward once you get the hang of it. i remember my first attempt; i was chasing down some phantom gradients for a day until i realised i was passing the wrong dimensions into the embedding layer. classic mistake.
+, so you're looking to get your hands dirty with cbow embeddings using pytorch. i've been down this road a few times, and it can be a bit tricky initially, but it becomes pretty straightforward once you get the hang of it. i remember my first attempt; i was chasing down some phantom gradients for a day until i realised i was passing the wrong dimensions into the embedding layer. classic mistake.

 basically, the continuous bag-of-words (cbow) model tries to predict a target word based on the context words that surround it. in the pytorch world, we represent words as numerical vectors and then we use neural network layers to learn these relationships. we need three main pieces: your dataset, the model, and the training loop.